-This efficient five-hour (approx. half-day) circuit narrows down Hino City's many tourist spots to highlight the places that allow you to experience the history of the Shinsengumi.
+This efficient three-hour circuit narrows down Hino City's many tourist spots to highlight the places that allow you to experience the history of the Shinsengumi.
 With easy-to-understand access methods and images that display the charms of the places, this is a must-read for tourists considering a visit to Hino City!

 Hino City has seasonal events that everyone can enjoy – including tourists.

 One such event is the Hino Shinsengumi Festival.
 Held on the second weekend of May every year, this massively rousing event sees approximately 400 taishi (historical regimental soldiers) in Shinsengumi outfits gathering in Hino and marching through Hino City's Shinsengumi spots!